 The content listed below is non-accessible for the following reasons.

-Most pdf documents were originally Word or Excel documents saved as a pdf.
+Most pdf documents were created from Word or Excel documents saved as a pdf.
 Since September 2020 they have been checked for accessibility before publishing.

 It’s not possible for users to change text size without some of the content overlapping.
 This fails WCAG 2.1 success criterion 1.4.4 (resize text).